huzeyann/huzeyann.github.io/_pages/about.md

 <br/>

-I hope my results make sense to you, or at least I hope you like my figures.
+I hope you like my figures.
 Please check my paper appendix, nice looking results in main-text are cherry picks, my failure results are more interesting.

 Before joining academia, I was at CNSS DevOps team.

 <br/>

-音楽とイラストやっています。I play drum and maimai.
+音楽とイラストやっています。I have thousands of hours on maimai and drum.

 <br/><br/><br/><br/><br/><br/><br/><br/><br/>

 <hr>

 <h2>Publications </h2>

+This page only list publications with extra materials such as code and video.
+For a full list of publications please use <a href="https://scholar.google.com/citations?user=8yVLKyYAAAAJ">Google Scholar</a>

 <font face="helvetica, ariel, 'sans serif'">
             <table cellspacing="15">